 - We can substitute things in equations we don’t know with things we do know

-- Symbols or letters can be used in equations to represent either a variable or a constant
+- Symbols or letters can be used in equations to represent either a variable or an unknown

 Step 3 – individual practice